Sneed-Group/ai-brain-2/README.md

 This is what I like to call "Brain HLE" or "Brain High-Level Emulation."
 It's like the HLE technique to create game emulators - but for the mind.

-This will start off as a simple library for building basic AGI apps - but then expand out to other fields.
+This started off as a simple library for building basic brain HLE apps - but then expanded out to a brain simulation, similar to "AI Brain 1" or just "AI Brain" but just the essentials and more accurate brain HLE techniques (see above).